Esri Geodata Tool Will Be Available in Microsoft Power BI and Office

 Photo credit: Esri / Microsoft / Esri Nederland

-Source: David Kaplan (GeoMarketing) / Karen Richardson (Esri) / Kit McDonald (On MSFT)
+Source: David Kaplan (GeoMarketing, link no longer available) / Karen Richardson (Esri) / Kit McDonald (On MSFT)

 Editorial notice: The quotes were provided as part of a public press release.